bcorporaal/Toko/README.md

 ## Credits

-Many thanks to all the creator whose code or work is in some way of influence to Toko.
+Many thanks to all the creators whose code or work is in some way of influence to Toko.

 Toko includes color palettes from the following sources:<br>
 [Chromotome](https://github.com/kgolid/chromotome) by Kjetil Midtgarden Golid.
 MIT License.<br>